mcgizzle/Distributed-Argon/README.md

 ## About
 Distributed-Argon uses cloud haskell, implementing the _work-stealing_ and the _master/slave_ algorithm, for distributing the workload of argon, a library which measures code complexity.

 The program accepts a GitHub repository and then calculates the complexity for every file of every commit in the project, storing the results in a database.
-Another repository [Charting-Complexity]() was used to generate the graphs.
+I created another repository [Charting-Complexity]() to generate the graphs.

 ## Implementation
 I decided to implement two algorithms and graph their results against eachother.